-Unfortunately, Progressive Auto Insurance is known for raising its rates on unsuspecting long-term customers.
-In many cases, these rate increases come without warning and can't be tied to any specific incidents.
+Unfortunately, Progressive Auto Insurance is known for raising its rates for no reason for unsuspecting long-term customers.
+In many cases, these rate increases come without warning and can’t be tied to any specific incidents.
 This is due to several interconnected factors.
-While it's important to note that Progressive is a top-rated insurance company that's renowned for its attentive customer service department and lightning-fast claims adjusters, its tendency to raise its rates without warning counts as a serious drawback.
+While it’s important to note that Progressive is a top-rated insurance company that’s renowned for its attentive customer service department and lightning-fast claims adjusters, its tendency to raise its rates without warning counts as a serious drawback.

 First, Progressive reviews all of its policies at six-month intervals.
 This is relatively uncommon: Most auto insurance companies review their policies once per year.
 Some providers may even conduct semi-annual reviews on “loyal” customers who have carried the same policy for five years or more.
 Unfortunately, this isn’t the case with Progressive.